Srekel/the-debuginator/README.md

 Different editors for different types of items, and support for users adding their own.

+### :small_blue_diamond: Autodesk Stingray plugin available

+Only builds as a static library for now, and it doesn't have a Lua API (just a C API).

+### :small_blue_diamond: Presets

+Activate one item to activate a number of other ones.

 ### :factory: Nice look & feel

 Nice default color scheme, multiple themes to choose from, unique "editors" for different types of data, smooth animations, juicy feedback.